 Need it bite-sized?
-Here’s a high-level Mentoring Soundbites video covering 4 mentoring activities you can try right now.
-If you liked this video, click right here to subscribe to our YouTube channel to get updated immediately when we drop new content on mentoring best practices every Wednesday at 8 AM EST.
+This video covers 4 mentoring activities you can try right now.
+Click right here to subscribe to our YouTube channel to get updated on best-practice advice every Wednesday at 8 AM EST.

 Professional Mentoring Activities that Boost Mentee Engagement

 If you’re just getting to know your mentee for the first time, you may use an icebreaker activity that helps you and your mentee learn more about each other beyond the surface level and spur conversation.
 Whichever activity you choose to do, however, it’s important to follow the general policy of any learning engagement: plan with the end in mind.

 Generating new mentoring activity ideas can be challenging.
 If you feel like you’ve just about done them all before, or you’re looking for new inspiration, we’ve got you covered!
 Here are 10 mentor program activities you can try today.

 Mentoring activities can be structured or unstructured.
 The most important thing to remember, however, is that any mentoring activity you engage in should be fun for you and your mentor, while also serving the goals of your mentoring relationship.

 Kickoff your mentoring relationship with coffee (or tea)

 A great way to begin your relationship with a mentee is to take them out for coffee.
 The focus of your first mentor meeting should be to establish a baseline for your relationship.
 Getting to know each other in a casual setting will help your mentee release some tension.